 Guard and reserve annual training, weekend drills, and inactive duty training ARE ELIGIBLE for this subtraction.
-If you're in the Guard or Reserves and your Form W-2 (W2) does not show a separate amount for active duty, contact your paymaster.

 For more information, go to the Military personnel filing information section of the Oregon Department of Revenue website.